-- Long-term lower-back and pelvic pain
+- long-term lower back and pelvic pain

-- Periods lasting longer than 7 days
+- periods lasting longer than 7 days

-- Bowel and urinary problems including pain, diarrhea, constipation, and bloating
+- bowel and urinary problems, including pain, diarrhea, constipation, and bloating

-- Bloody stool or urine
+- blood in the stool or urine

-- Nausea and vomiting
+- nausea and vomiting

-- Pain during intercourse
+- pain during sex

-- Spotting or bleeding between periods
+- spotting or bleeding between periods

 Pain is the most common indication of endometriosis, but the severity of the pain does not always correlate with the extent of the disease.

 Pain often disappears after menopause, when the body stops producing estrogen.
 However, if a person uses hormone therapy during menopause, symptoms may persist.